tgres/tgres/README.txt

 concept and test against existing tools (mostly Grafana).
 Longer term there may be more interesting methods of exchanging data, e.g. gob or Redis protocol, etc.

+Some terminology:

+RRD - Round Robin Database.
+This is the "technology" that makes it
+      possible, it doesn't referer to any specific.

+DS -  Data Source.
+This is your temperature in the room or bytes per
+      second passing through, etc. A data source has a name.
+At a very high level it is a "time series" (only calling it that would be confusing with respect to RRA's).

+RRA - Round Robin Archive.
+An RRA is an actual series.
+A DS has at
+      least one RRA, usually more than one.
+For example if we store 60 points at 1 minute resolution, that's one RRA, and if we store 12 points at 1 hour resolution, that's another RRA.
+An RRA is a fixed size array of floats.